 The rest of this paper is organized as follows.
-Section 2 introduces Chinese institutional background and Regulation No.18.
-I develop my hypothesis in Section 3.
-Section 4 describes the data and variables.
-Section 5 presents empirical results and Section 6 concludes.
+Section 2 introduces Chinese institutional background and develops my hypotheses.
+Section 3 describes the data and variables.
+Section 4 presents empirical results and Section 5 concludes.

-2. Institutional Background
+2. Institutional Background and Hypotheses

 First introduced in 1990 with only eight firms listed, China's stock market has become the second largest in the world by 2012.
-3052 companies are listed in SHSE and SZSE with market capitalization of about 50 trillion CNY (7.4 trillion USD) as of 2016.1 However, corporate governance in Chinese listed firms has always been a looming issue because many firms are controlled by the government and legal structures of most firms are complicated.
+3052 companies are listed in Shanghai Stock Exchange (SSE) and Shenzhen Stock Exchange (SZSE) with market capitalization of about 50 trillion CNY (7.4 trillion USD) as of 2016.
+However, corporate governance in Chinese listed firms has always been a looming issue because many firms are controlled by the government and legal structures of most firms are complicated.
 In order to improve corporate governance, on August 16, 2001, China Securities Regulatory Commission (CSRC) issued the Guideline for the Establishment of the Independent Director System in Listed Firms (Guideline).
 The Guideline requires that all firms listed on Chinese stock exchanges should have at least one third of board members as independent directors by June 30, 2003.
 As in Clarke (2006), the independent director system in China was meant to be a "legal transplant" from the U.S. corporate governance law and practice, but the definition of "independence" is even stricter.
 A director affiliated with or representing a non-insider block holder who holds more than 1% of shares outstanding is not considered independent in China, while the common ownership threshold for insider classification is 10% in the United States (Jiang, Wan, and Zhao, 2015).